-6.4 Correlation between Treatment Effects
+6.3 Correlation between Treatment Effects

 So far, our discussion of the channels of influence has sought to identify the main dimensions of treatment effect heterogeneity on STEM enrollment outcomes and investigated how the impact on student perceptions varies along these dimensions.
-We now develop a more general approach to estimate the correlation between the treatment effects on different outcomes.
-That is, given their observable characteristics, are the students with the largest treatment effects for a potential channel of influence Y^A the same ones who exhibit the largest treatment effects on enrollment outcome Y^B ?
+We now develop a more general approach to directly estimate the correlation between the treatment effects on different outcomes.
+This constitutes a methodological contribution that can be used in other randomized controlled trials to relate treatment effects on different outcomes.
+In our context, the proposed method allows us to answer the following question: given their observable characteristics, are the students with the largest treatment effects for a potential channel of influence $Y^A$ the same ones who exhibit the largest treatment effects on enrollment outcome $Y^B$ ?

 A new feature of the CATE.
-Because treatment effects for a given student are never observed, the correlation between individual-level treatment effects on outcomes Y^A and Y^B cannot be estimated without making strong assumptions.51 Instead, our approach takes advantage of the predicted heterogeneity in treatment effects by student and role model characteristics to recover the correlation $\rho{A,B|Z} = \text{Corr}(s_0^A(Z), s_0^B(Z))$ between the true CATEs on the two outcomes Y^A and Y^B , which we denote by $s_0^A(Z)$ and $s_0^B(Z)$, respectively.
-As discussed in Appendix N, we believe that this is an interesting alternative to other methods, such as causal mediation analysis, that are commonly used in the medical and social sciences literature to identify the factors that may be part of the causal pathway between an intervention and an outcome.
-Our proposed method does not depend on strong identifying assumptions and can be used in any experimental setting provided that there are enough observed exogenous covariates-a condition that is met in an increasing number of empirical studies.
+Because treatment effects for a given student are never observed, the correlation between individual-level treatment effects on outcomes $Y^A$ and $Y^B$ cannot be estimated without making strong assumptions.
+Instead, our approach takes advantage of the predicted heterogeneity in treatment effects by student and role model characteristics to recover the correlation $\rho{A,B|Z} = \operatorname{Corr}(s_0^A(Z), s_0^B(Z))$ between the true CATEs on the two outcomes $Y^A$ and $Y^B$ , which we denote by $s_0^A(Z)$ and $s_0^B(Z)$ , respectively.